EyasuTeshome/shifttracker/job-search/JSR2-update-and-polish-your-LindekIn-page.md

 6. **Make changes** to your LinkedIn profile.
 7. *Continue with the next section.*

-❗️**Important note:** Once you have finished all sections, verify that your visibillity settings will let career coaches and recruiters see your email.
+❗️**Important note:** Once you have finished all sections, verify that your visibility settings will let career coaches and recruiters see your email.
 Follow these steps:
 - Click on your profile at the upper right corner.
 - Select "Privacy and setting".
 - Click on "Visibility".